sim1984/blob_append/blob_append_en.md

-*Return type*: temporary not closed BLOB with flag `BLB_close_on_read`.
+*Return type*: BLOB, temporary, not closed (i.e. open for writting), marked by flag `BLB_close_on_read`.

-The `BLOB_APPEND` function is designed to concatenate BLOBs without creating intermediate BLOBs.
-Normal concatenation with BLOB arguments will create as many temporary BLOBs as used.

 Input Arguments:

 -   The first argument is BLOB or NULL.
 The following options are possible:

-    - NULL: will create a new empty unclosed BLOB with a flag
+    - NULL:  creates new temporary blob, not closed, with flag `BLB_close_on_read`
     - permanent BLOB (from table) or temporary already closed BLOB: will create a new empty unclosed BLOB with the flag `BLB_close_on_read` and the contents of the first BLOB will be added to it
     - temporary unclosed BLOB with the `BLB_close_on_read` flag: it will be used further